martmix/MixPerfect-Player/readme.md

 # MixPerfect Player

-MixPerfect Player is een **gratis semi-automatische DJ Player** voor Windows en Linux die je tracks nauwkeurig mixt met behulp van handmatig ingestelde **markers**, **beatmatching**, en flexibele overgangsregels — terwijl het jou de volledige creatieve controle geeft.
+MixPerfect Player is a **free semi-automatic DJ Player** for Windows and Linux that precisely mixes your tracks using manually set **markers**, **beatmatching**, and flexible transition rules — while giving you full creative control.

-Ideaal voor achtergrondmuziek, feesten en webradio.
+Ideal for background music, parties, and web radio.

-## Belangrijkste Kenmerken
+## Key Features

-* **Nauwkeurige Overgangen:** Handmatige markers gecombineerd met een slimme engine zorgen voor vloeiende mixes zonder grote pitch-verschuivingen.
+* **Precise Transitions:** Manual markers combined with a smart engine ensure smooth mixes without major pitch shifts.
-* **Mix Marker Database:** Intro, break en loop markers voor accurate mixpunten elke keer opnieuw.
+* **Mix Marker Database:** Intro, break, and loop markers for accurate mix points every time.
-* **Beatmatching & Filters:** Optionele gain control en beat filters om botsende elementen te voorkomen.
+* **Beatmatching & Filters:** Optional gain control and beat filters to prevent clashing elements.
-* **Flexibele Playlists:** Filter op BPM, genre, artiest, label, jaar, land, en gebruik de oneindige modus voor continue weergave.
+* **Flexible Playlists:** Filter by BPM, genre, artist, label, year, country, and use infinite mode for continuous playback.

 ---

-## Aan de Slag in 4 Stappen
+## Get Started in 4 Steps

-1. Installeer en open MixPerfect Player.
+1. Install and open MixPerfect Player.
-2. Stel je muziekmap in via **Settings** en importeer je bestanden.
+2. Set your music folder in **Settings** and import your files.
-3. Voeg **mix markers** toe in de Database (intro, break en andere).
+3. Add **mix markers** in the Database (intro, break, and others).
-4. Maak een playlist aan en druk op **Play** om te genieten van naadloze mixes.
+4. Create a playlist and press **Play** to enjoy seamless mixes.

 ---

-## Kernfunctionaliteiten
+## Core Features

-### Overgangen:
+### Transitions:
-* Beatmatching met minimale toonhoogte-artefacten.
+* Beatmatching with minimal pitch artifacts.
-* In- of uitsluiten van beats, basslines, zang en melodieën in overgangen.
+* Include or exclude beats, basslines, vocals, and melodies in transitions.
-* Intro & break markers (32-beat standaard), loops en beat-correctie markers voor oudere opnames.
+* Intro & break markers (32-beat default), loops, and beat-correction markers for older recordings.

-### Playlists & Bibliotheek:
+### Playlists & Library:
-* Willekeurige playlists, aangepaste playlists en oneindige modus (perfect voor webradio).
+* Random playlists, custom playlists, and infinite mode (perfect for web radio).
-* Tot 999 tracks per playlist; opslaan of exporteren van playlists en mixes naar audiobestanden.
+* Up to 999 tracks per playlist; save or export playlists and mixes to audio files.
-* Het Bestanden-paneel toont BPM per track voor vloeiende tempo-progressies.
+* The Files panel shows BPM per track for smooth tempo progressions.

 ### Workflow:
-* Ingebouwde documentatie en sneltoetsen voor snel bewerken.
+* Built-in documentation and keyboard shortcuts for fast editing.
-* Automatische update-checker en simpele upgrade-workflow.
+* Automatic update checker and simple upgrade workflow.
-* Focus op nauwkeurig mixen met een gebruiksvriendelijke interface en flexibel playlist management.
+* Focus on precise mixing with a user-friendly interface and flexible playlist management.

 ---

-## Volledige Documentatie
+## Full Documentation
 [https://mixperfectplayer.nl/documentation.html](https://mixperfectplayer.nl/documentation.html)

 ---

-## Snel Overzicht
+## Quick Reference

 ### Database:
-* Records toevoegen, bewerken of verwijderen; sorteren en zoeken op artiest, titel, BPM, jaar, label of land.
+* Add, edit, or delete records; sort and search by artist, title, BPM, year, label, or country.
-* Waveform-editor met zoom, cursor en schaal voor nauwkeurige markerplaatsing.
+* Waveform editor with zoom, cursor, and scale for precise marker placement.
-* Intro, break en loop markers met sneltoetsen; Beat Sync Test voor validatie.
+* Intro, break, and loop markers with keyboard shortcuts; Beat Sync Test for validation.

-### Bestanden:
+### Files:
-* Mappen importeren (inclusief submappen), tracks bekijken en favorieten toevoegen aan de database.
+* Import folders (including subfolders), preview tracks, and add favorites to the database.
-* BPM-weergave voor elke track helpt bij het bouwen van vloeiende playlists.
+* BPM display for each track helps when building smooth playlists.
-* Duplicaatdetectie om te voorkomen dat dezelfde track tweemaal wordt toegevoegd.
+* Duplicate detection to prevent adding the same track twice.

-### Player & Instellingen:
+### Player & Settings:
-* Stel mappen, GUI-thema, playlistlengte, regels voor inkorten van nummers en herhalingsinstellingen in.
+* Set directories, GUI theme, playlist length, song shortening rules, and repetition settings.
-* Snelheidscontroles: stel BPM van het eerste nummer, BPM-volgorde en maximale BPM-afstand in (regelt pitch-aanpassingen).
+* Speed controls: set BPM of the first song, BPM order, and maximum BPM distance (controls pitch adjustments).
-* Player-besturing, dynamische amplitude, exporteren naar meerdere audioformaten, sneltoetsen en de mogelijkheid om tracks in de playlist te vervangen.
+* Player controls, dynamic amplitude, export to multiple audio formats, keyboard shortcuts, and the ability to replace tracks in the playlist.

 ---

 ## Credits

-MixPerfect Player is freeware en mag alleen gratis en in de oorspronkelijke, ongewijzigde vorm worden verspreid.
-Commerciële verkoop of bundeling met betaalde producten is niet toegestaan.
-Gebruik van deze software is geheel op eigen risico.
-De ontwikkelaar aanvaardt geen aansprakelijkheid voor enige schade of verlies van gegevens als gevolg van het gebruik van deze applicatie.
+MixPerfect Player is freeware and may only be distributed free of charge and in its original, unmodified form.
+Commercial sale or bundling with paid products is not permitted.
+Use of this software is entirely at your own risk.
+The developer accepts no liability for any damage or data loss resulting from the use of this application.

 **Programmed by:** Martin Verlaan, copyright (c) 2024-2025 the Netherlands.
-* Gebruikte programmeertaal: PureBasic, copyright (c) 2024 Fantaisie Software, France.
+* Used programming language: PureBasic, copyright (c) 2024 Fantaisie Software, France.
-* Gebruikte iconen: copyright (c) [icons8.com](https://icons8.com).
+* Used icons: copyright (c) [icons8.com](https://icons8.com).
-* Gebruikte lettertype: Bebas-Regular, copyright (c) Ryoichi Tsnunekawa, Japan.
+* Used font: Bebas-Regular, copyright (c) Ryoichi Tsnunekawa, Japan.
-* Gebruikte audiobibliotheek: BASS, copyright (c) Un4seen Developments Ltd, UK.
+* Used audio library: BASS, copyright (c) Un4seen Developments Ltd, UK.
-* Gebruikte BASS Add-ons:
+* Used BASS Add-ons:
     * BASSmix, (c) Un4seen Developments Ltd, UK.
     * BASSOPUS, (c) Un4seen Developments Ltd, UK.
     * BASSFLAC, (c) Un4seen Developments Ltd, UK.